AVGVSTVS96/react-shiki/package/README.md

 }
 ```

+The `ShikiHighlighter` component will follow a similar API to `react-syntax-highlighter`, but uses Shiki and is optimized for performant sequential highlighting.
+As of now, not all of `react-syntax-highlighter` functionality is supported, but the goal of this component is to eventually act as a drop in replacement for `react-syntax-highlighter`.

 The component accepts several props in addition to language and theme:

 - `showLanguage: boolean` - Shows the language name in the top right corner of